bruderstein/PythonScript/docs/source/notepad.rst

    *view* is 0 or 1.

+.. method:: notepad.addModificationFlags(flags)

+   A bitwise OR combination of values from the :class:`MODIFICATIONFLAGS` enum.

 .. method:: notepad.allocateCmdID(numberRequested) -> int

    Allocates a range of Command ID for use in WM_COMMAND.
 Mainly used internally by plugins.